TABLE OF CONTENT

 Reporting:

-In many jurisdictions, victims of non-violent harassment can seek protection through:
+In many cases, victims of non-violent harassment can seek protection through:

 - Civil lawsuits